josh-hs-ko/Thesis/README.md

 #### Thesis.Examples.MinCoinChange
 Solving the minimum coin change problem with the Greedy Theorem and algebraic ornamentation.
-Several code fragments make Agda thrash mysteriously, but should be type-correct.
-These fragments are commented out and postulated.

 #### Thesis.Examples.Nat
 Peano-style natural numbers.